Photo credit: Public.Resource.Org | Flickr

 By ROSHAN THIRAN

-It takes something special to be an Olympic athlete.
+It takes something special to be a national athlete representing one’s country in international games.
 Years of hard work, dedication, blood, sweat and tears culminates often in just one shot at glory.
 While it’s true that champions are created long before the battle has begun, even the most prepared athlete can stumble at the last second.

-A single lapse in concentration, a misplaced foot, or an unexpected occurrence at the wrong moment can mean the difference between being immortalised as an Olympic hero, or being banished instantly to the dustbin of history.
+A single lapse in concentration, a misplaced foot, or an unexpected occurrence at the wrong moment can mean the difference between being immortalised as a sports hero, or being banished instantly to the dustbin of history.

 An athlete has to be physically at their peak, but they also have to be mentally fine-tuned and able to anticipate and deal with anything that might arise between the opening ceremony and the moment they cross the finish line.
 There is no room for error.
 What has to be done must be done.
 No one remembers second place.